Diego Torre: Early life

-Born in Vicente Guerrero colony at Iztapalapa, Torre began singing lessons after a music teacher at his elementary school "Instituto Andersen"] recommended to his parents that he should receive them.
-He studied at the "Academia Militarizada México" for high school, where he sang for the professors and the cloister at meals and events.
+Born in Vicente Guerrero colony at Iztapalapa, Torre studied at the Academia Militarizada México where he sang for the professors and the cloister at meals and events.
 He also belonged to La Estudiantina at the "La Salle del Pedregal" High School.
-During that school time he sang Beethoven's Ninth Symphony and Verdi's Requiem with the National Symphony Orchestra and the Acapulco Philharmonic.

 Training period

 Torre studied at the School of Music of the National Autonomous University of Mexico.
 He applied by chance when he went with a friend to pick up some scores and saw that the application office was open.
 He studied Canto under the Chair of Maestro Rufino Montero.
 At age 20, he debuted with the Compañía Nacional de Ópera in the Palacio de Bellas Artes while performing as Gaston in La Traviata and chose opera as a career from then on.

-During his training period (2003-2005) Torre won some opera prizes of Mexico and Latin America: Nicolás Urcelay National Song Competition of Mérida (Yucatán), XXIII Carlo Morelli National Singing Competition (2005) in third place, achieving the Instrumenta Prize, the Opera Bellas Artes Award, and the special FONCA prize; he also was first place at the Francisco Araiza Singing Contest.

 In 2004 and 2005, Torre trained through a summer program with the Ezio Pinza Council for American Singers of Opera (EPCASO), while also receiving training in Italy with teachers Claudia Pinza, Enza Ferrari, Maurizio Arena and Maria Chiara.
 In 2005 he received the support of the International Society of Mexican Art Values (SIVAM), and was able to travel to Los Angeles to audition at Plácido Domingo Young Singers Program.
-He auditioned with a solo accompanied by piano, and he was accepted and moved to Los Angeles in 2007.
+He auditioned with a solo accompanied by piano, was accepted, and moved to Los Angeles in 2007.
 On 6 December 2008, he made his international debut at the Los Angeles Opera as Don Jose in Bizet's Carmen.